Salt Lake metro system resiliency

 We’re taking actions to enhance reliability and reduce the risk of equipment-related wildfires, including by replacing aging overhead power lines in areas with higher wildfire risk with fire-resistant infrastructure, such as covered conductor, and undergrounding lines in some areas.

-The Capital 13 projects include pole replacement with more fire-resistant materials.
-This includes replacing the existing 46-kilovolt wooden structures with new 138-kilovolt weathering steel structures.
+The Capital 13 projects included replacing 46-kilovolt wooden structures with 138-kilovolt weathering steel structures.
 A fiber optic shield wire provides electrical protection from lightning strikes and will provide fiber-optic communication between substations, enabling electrical protection devices to operate within fractions of a second.

 The Olympus 13 projects include rebuild of about 13 miles of 12-kilovolt distribution lines.
 This project will reduce fire risk by undergrounding nearly 10 miles of 12-kilovolt distribution lines, limiting the opportunity for lines to come in contact with vegetation and by rebuilding about 3 miles of 12-kilovolt distribution lines with covered conductor and weathering steel poles.